nodesman/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/sg-accel/sg-accel-config.md

 ## Channel index information

 The `channel_index` section specifies your channel bucket connection information.
+This is the bucket used by Sync Gateway Accelerator to persist the channel index.

 |Property|Type|Description and default|
 |:-------|:---|:----------------------|